Asian stocks rise after Wall Street record on trade truce

 Investors "may find this optimism cooling," Jingyi Pan of IG said in a report.
 "The sustainability of this upward movement remains in question with the uncertainty continuing for geopolitical tensions."

-On Wall Street, the Standard & Poor's 500 index rose 0.8 percent after Trump's agreement to hold off imposing new tariffs on $300 billion of Chinese imports put investors in a buying mood.
+On Wall Street, the Standard & Poor's 500 index rose 0.8% after Trump's agreement to hold off imposing new tariffs on $300 billion of Chinese imports put investors in a buying mood.

 Investors worry the fight over Beijing's technology ambitions will drag on global economic growth.
 Those concerns prompted the Federal Reserve last month to declare its willingness to cut interest rates if the dispute hurts the U.S. economy.